BrianReisman/responsive-to-do/README.md

 # Include any documentation as you would in a production-level codebase.
 For example, you might want to explain things that are not immediately clear or you might include links to similar solutions where you took inspiration for your work.

-React

-Please do not add any additional NPM packages that are outside of the dev dependencies, (e.g., do not use Moment or Lodash, but feel free to implement linting standards or Styled Components, if that is part of your comfortable workflow).

 If you have any questions, please reach out to Britta Rodenbeck at brodenbeck@xenith.com.
 When completed, please email Britta a link to your GitHub repository and a cute animal gif.

 # The Project: